-As Data Professionals, we spend a lot of time with our heads in books, blogs, twitter, Stack Exchange, etc learning as much as we can about Data.
+As Data Professionals, we spend a lot of time with our heads in books, blogs, Twitter, Stack Exchange, etc. learning as much as we can about data.
 So naturally, with all that time and energy invested, it only makes sense to find someone who would be willing to pay us for this.
-Specifically, to pay us to keep their queries running smooth, keep the SQL servers running, Extract data to Transform the data so we can Load the data into another system, etc. You see where this going.
+Specifically, to pay us to keep their queries running smooth, keep the SQL servers running, extract data to transform so we can load the data into another system, etc. You see where this going.
 We WANT a job where we can dazzle our employers with our SQL kung-fu.
-But before you can swing into action as your favorite martial artist, you need to get past that pesky interview.
+But before you can swing into action as your favorite SQL martial artist, you need to get past that pesky interview.

 So there you are sitting down, the introductions are made, and you have composed yourself, the questions begin.
-Some times the questions become redundant and you’re asking yourself why you’re interviewing with these people in the first place.
+Sometimes the questions become redundant and you’re asking yourself why you’re interviewing these people in the first place.
 I refer to these scenarios as interview games.

-- Panel Interviews – Panel Interviews are a royal pain in the ass.
-Oh I get it, employers want to see how you react under pressure, they want to get the teams in there to meet you, and in some cases other managers/hire ups want to “meet” with you as well.
-As a professional you better be able to articulate ideas with others well and discuss things in a meeting setting.
+- Panel Interviews – Panel Interviews are a royal pain.
+I get it, employers want to see how you react under pressure, they want to get the teams in there to meet you, and in some cases, other managers/hire-ups want to “meet” with you as well.
+As a professional, you better be able to articulate ideas with others well and discuss things in a meeting setting.
 I get that.
 During a recent interview, I met with the rest of “the team” and talked about the shop with them.
 Which was great, except the room was small, there were 6 of them, and they sat down circling me.
 At this point I was an hour in and mentally tired, already past the “technical” interview, I was now fending off more technical questions, as well as questions about my style of troubleshooting, goals, outside interests, etc. I was rehashing the previous hour.

-- Where do I want to be in x years – I deem this as a lazy question.
-I want to win the lotto, have a remote cabin in the Canadian Rockies (only because Colorado is being overrun), and spend my days riding my motorcycles and pursing my other hobbies.
-Ohhhh you meant work….in x years, I don’t know…it’s too hard to predict technology a year out.
-In x years, if I still need to work, I still want to be growing and being challenged.
+- Where do I want to be in Xyears – I deem this as a lazy question.
+I want to win the lotto, have a remote cabin in the Canadian Rockies, and spend my days riding my motorcycles and pursuing my other hobbies.
+Ohhhh you meant work….in X years, I don’t know…it’s too hard to predict technology a year out.
+In X years, if I still need to work, I still want to be growing and being challenged.
 What’s that going to look like, I have no idea….my crystal ball is in the shop (probably from me kicking it for the failed lottery numbers).

 My recent tactics in Interviews

 Don’t do that to yourself, your friends, or your family.
 If you’re miserable, they are going to be miserable because you’re going to complain about your job all the time.
-As for employers/managers, don’t waste candidates time, don’t play games with them, and don’t jerk them around.
-If you can’t respect the people working for you, than you either suck as an organization or a manager.
+As for employers/managers, don’t waste candidates’ time, don’t play games with them, and don’t jerk them around.
+If you can’t respect the people working for you then you either suck as an organization or a manager.
 Remember the Golden Rule, “Treat others as you would like to be treated”.

 One final note when it comes to looking for new opportunities as a Data Professional follow the advice of Buck Woody and Sean McCown: